Ouzinkie Airport

 Ouzinkie Airport is a state-owned public-use airport serving Ouzinkie, a city on Spruce Island in the Kodiak Island Borough of the U.S. state of Alaska.

 The airport received national media attention in 2009 after being slotted to receive $15 million in federal stimulus money to construct a new airstrip.
 The new airport opened in 2010.

+Below is a table of the annual check-ins at the airport as per Federal Aviation Administration records.